 In addition to religious celebrations, Easter is a time to enjoy cherished traditions… the iconic bunny, candy-filled baskets, decorating eggs and the thrill of Easter egg hunts.
-With some tweet-tastic tweaks, Easter can be inclusive for all.
-So hop to it and try these holiday adaptions.
+With some tweet-tastic tweaks, Easter can be inclusive for all, including those with allergies to eggs or dyes.
+So hop to it and try the following Easter alternatives.

 Cheryl learned that egg allergies — one of the top eight most common food allergens — affect approximately 2% of children and 1% of adults (statistics that do not include sensitivities).
 So, in 2012, she created eggnots, a dyeable ceramic replacement for Easter eggs.
 Aside from allergy suffers, eggnots offer a holiday solution for vegans and those that simply prefer to bypass the hassle of boiling, refrigerating and peeling real eggs.